kakekomu/functional-types/packages/remote-data/README.md

 This will give you a `AsyncRemoteData<string, Resp>` which is the same as `Promise<RemoteData<string, Resp>>`

-# Examples

-You can find some simple example applications in the [examples](https://github.com/kakekomu/remote-data/tree/master/examples) folder.
+You can find some simple example applications in the [examples](https://github.com/kakekomu/functional-types/tree/master/examples) folder.

-### Starting the examples

-- Install dependencies with `npm install`
-- Bootstrap monorepo `npm run bootstrap`
-- Build the remote-data library with `npm run build`
-- Start the bundler with `npm run start:examples`

 # Helper functions